All Episodes

 He's going to give another budget speech today, and our microphones will be there.

-EIB affiliates have been peppering our offices all morning long, wondering if we're going to jip it, because many of them want to carry it.
+EIB affiliates have been peppering our offices all morning long, wondering if we're going to jip it because many of them want to carry it.

-So we're gonna jip it.
+So we're going to jip it.

 And we'll be counting down a la Wolf Blitzer as we get close to it.